lukecolbourn/AZ-305-DesigningMicrosoftAzureInfrastructureSolutions/Instructions/CaseStudy/02-Compute.md

 ## Tasks

-* **Front-end tier**.
+**Front-end tier**.
 Which Azure compute service would you recommend for the front-end tier?
 Explain why you decided on your solution.

-* Azure App Service
+**Azure App Service**
 * .NET Core app can run in app service
 * Auto-scaling, so can scale up at peek times to maintain performance, and scale down during off hours to save money.
+* Can be kept in single region.

-* **Middle tier**.
+**Middle tier**.
 Which Azure compute service would you recommend for the middle tier?
 Explain why you decided on your solution.

-* Logic app to trigger a work flow with help desk.
+**Logic App**
 * This will allow the business logic to be designed by non-developers, to determine who needs to deal with the request.
 * Logic apps can send email if required.
+* Can be kept in single region.

 How are you incorporating the Well Architected Framework pillars to produce a high quality, stable, and efficient cloud architecture?